calwilee/LoLEDA/README.md

   </tbody>
 </table>

-## Univariate Analysis
+## Bivariate Analysis

-For our univariate analysis, we found the winrate for each number of top bans:
+For our bivariate analysis, we found the winrate for each number of top bans:

 <div class="table-wrapper" markdown="block">